bozotics/bozotics.github.io/_posts/2020-11-25-perspective-draft.md

 Our Lightweight robot for this year was never completed due to C*vid-19 so we shall not be documenting it on our Lightweight page.
 The main unique feature it would have had was having a dribbler (similar design to Open), coupled with a kicker that uses a slip gear mechanism, to give maximum ball control.
 Sadly, this shall only go down in history as a CAD model.

-{% include figure image_path="/assets/images/dummy_16-9.jpg" alt="Soccer Lightweight Robot" caption="RIP Lightweight Robot 2019~2020 (should have given it a name)" %}
+{% include figure image_path="/assets/images/lw-bot.jpg" alt="Soccer Lightweight Robot" caption="RIP Lightweight Robot 2019~2020 (should have given it a name)" %}

 The Lightweight team for 2021 will be a completely new batch of juniors, mentored by us.
 While some elements of the 2020 robots will be ported over, much of the 2021 robots will be completely redesigned by them.
 If these robots work out in the future, they will definitely be documented on the Lightweight section of our website.

 ### Rescue Line

 Our team has no immediate plan for the continuation of Rescue Line due to lack of manpower, so this might be the first and last time we would be doing this.
-Considering how we joined Rescue Line with the goal of pushing boundaries in light of its stagnating progress, this is definitely not a desired ending.
+Bearing in mind that we joined Rescue Line with the goal of pushing boundaries in light of its stagnating progress, this is definitely not a desirable ending.
 Nevertheless, we will still attempt to complete the robot so that it can serve as a reference for our juniors.

 As of now, the mechanical and electrical design of the robot is essentially complete, so the main work needed is to assemble the robot itself.
-As for programming, we have come up with the logic for line tracking, but naturally there will be a considerable amount of testing required.
-Experimentation also has to be done for the more novel features such as using the camera and TOF sensor to detect victims.
+As for programming, we have come up with the logic for line tracking, but naturally there will be a substantial amount of testing required.
+Experimentation also has to be done for the more novel features such as using the camera and TOF sensor to detect victims, and all information will be documented on our Rescue page when the robot is complete.

 {% include figure image_path="/assets/images/rescue square render2-crop.jpg" alt="Rescue Line Robot" caption="3D model of Rescue Line robot" %}